yeslogic/prince-docs/docs/rasterization.md

 If you want to rasterize the HTML to an image format that supports transparency (PNG, not JPEG) and have a transparent background, in order to composite it with something else later, the command-line option [`--raster-background`](doc-latest/doc-refs.html#cl-raster-background) can be used with the value `transparent`.

-A full list of rasterization possibilities can be found in the section.
+A full list of rasterization possibilities can be found in the [Raster Output Options](doc-latest/doc-refs.html#cmd-raster) section.